-Connecting Interface Cables to a Device
+Connecting the Interface Cable to a Device

-To connect interface cables to the device:
+To connect the interface cable to a device, do the following:

 - 1. Have ready a length of the type of cable used by the interface. - 2.
-Insert the cable connector into the cable connector port on the device. - 3.
+Insert the cable connector into the cable-connector port on the interface faceplate. - 3.
 Arrange the cable as follows to prevent it from dislodging or developing stress points: - a.
 Secure the cable so that it is not supporting its own weight as it hangs to the floor. - b.
-Place excess cable out of the way in a neatly coiled loop. - Place fasteners on the loop to help maintain its shape.
+Place any excess cable out of the way in a neatly coiled loop. - Use fasteners to maintain the shape of the cable loops.